astroprofsmith/intromodern.github.io/_sources/c12dynamic.md

 is increasing, which makes sense.

-If we move the right side over the to left and multiply top and bottom by $c$, it should start to suggest something:
+If we move the right side over the to left and multiply top and bottom by $c$, it should start to suggest something, particularly if we multiply the whole thing through by $\gamma$:
 ```{math}
 :label: movetimeover
 \frac{\partial (\gamma \rho_0 c)}{\partial (ct)}+\frac{\partial \gamma \rho_0 v_x}{\partial x}+ \frac{\partial \gamma \rho_0 v_y}{\partial y}+ \frac{\partial \gamma \rho_0 v_z}{\partial z} = 0